-• Artificial Intelligence/Machine Learning.
-Delivering automation and providing service providers with more intelligence about their customers and the performance of their infrastructures, optimizing the customer experience and enabling zero-touch operations.
+- AI/ML.
+Delivering automation and providing service providers with more intelligence about their customers and the performance of their infrastructures, optimizing the customer experience and enabling zero-touch operations. - GenAI.
+Leveraging GenAI built on foundational large language models (LLMs) and a telecom-specific GenAI framework to improve our existing product and service offerings and create new and enhanced experiences (ranging from context-aware customer care interactions to resource-aware network operations).